 Available in a combination metal/acetate front in either black metal/ black crystal acetate front or a Blue metal/tortoise acetate front, this frame will set you apart from the crowd.
 Echo has a spring hinge for additional flex and comfort.

-Partial proceeds from the sale of all AYA eyewear and accessory items are donated communities in need.
+Partial proceeds from the sale of all AYA eyewear and accessory items are donated to communities in need.

 Frame Size: 51-18-140